irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 9. history
 Quiz
-What is the command to clear the terminal?=
+What is the command to clear the terminal?= clear